OE-FET/keithley2600/README.md

 for all available commands.
 To enable command checking, set the keyword argument argument `raise_keithley_errors = True` in the constructor.
 When `raise_keithley_errors` is set, all invalid commands will be raised as Python errors.
-This is done by reading the Keithley's error queue after every command and will triple the communication overhead.
+This is done by reading the Keithley's error queue after every command and will therefore result in significant communication overhead.

 Almost all Keithley TSP commands can be used with this driver.
 Not supported are: